practicalbiblicalfasting/practicalbiblicalfasting.github.io/_posts/2024-12-20-why-jesus-assumed-you-would-fast.md

 ## But what about my busy life?

 "That's easy for Jesus to say," you might be thinking.
-"He didn't have soccer practice, board meetings, and meal planning."
+"He didn't have football practice, board meetings, and meal planning."

 Fair point.
-But here's what I've learned after three decades of helping real people develop real spiritual practices:
+But here's what I've learned after two decades of helping real people develop real spiritual practices:

 Jesus meets you where you are.